Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Evil spiritual entities can pollute places with their presence.
 Such pollution or messes usually occur when someone commits certain acts that open the door to the activity of evil spirits.
 For example, a place used for violence and torment or a house that witnessed rape or murder crime may invite haunting spirits and entities.
 Even when the perpetrators have left the scene, spirits may still linger, hoping to prey upon unsuspecting newcomers.

-Objects, materials, tools, and instruments used in these sinful activities could have strong vibrations attached to them and therefore attract negative entities.
+Objects, materials, tools, and instruments used in these sinful activities could have strong vibrations attached to them and attract negative entities.
 A knife, for instance, used to kill somebody with anger and hatred, would acquire a different character and could have adverse effects on a place or a person.
 That's why antiques and second-hand items of unknown origin should never be brought to one's home unless you have cleansed them because they can give bad vibes.

 Remove and/or destroy any objects exposed to sinful actions or evil motivations held by wicked people or troublemakers.
 If they can be burned, burn them outside the building while praying the Lord's Prayer (Our Father) and Psalm 29 or 40.
 Afterward, throw the ashes in running water like a river to completely banish the negativity.
 If they cannot be burned, throw them in outdoor running water.
 Ensure they are thrown in a place where they would not be easily found and that you wash your hands with holy water or Florida water after handling such objects.